sophiakobelja/global-giving-project/README.md

  - Pan to drag (This  is built into react-simple-maps)

 **Quick discussion:**
-	react-simple-maps country nodes do not carry two-letter country codes (as necessary for API requests)--they do, however, denote three-letter country codes
+	react-simple-maps country nodes do not carry two-letter country codes (as necessary for API requests)--they do, however, denote three-letter country codes.
 *My workaround*: I found a json file online with country latitude/longitude, three-letter country codes, and two-letter country codes.
 I use this json file to map three-letter country codes to two-letter for use in querying the API

 #### Program Structure: